NidukaAkalanka/x-ui-english/README.md

 - The certificate installation directory is the /root/ directory
 - The certificates applied for by this script are all generic domain name certificates

+## IP Limitation and Multi-User on Same Port
+There is almost nothing to explain abount Multi-User thing.
+You will have seperate QR codes along with traffic calculation, expiry date setting and stuff.

+**The IP limitation woks as follows:**

+**Occasion:**
+- There's a client who is using a v2ray config with IP limitation = 1.
+- He is currently connected to the v2ray server from his PC with Wi-Fi
+- Then he is trying connect to the server using the same v2ray config from his mobile with 4G **AT THE SAME TIME**

+**Outcome :**
+- There's no impact to his PC's connection
+- On his mobile, he will be succesfully connected for about 10 seconds
+- Then, his mobile's internet connection through v2ray will be stopped.
+Returning **ERR_CONNECTION_CLOSED**.

+**Occasion:**
+- Afetr some time, the same client, mentioned above, disonnects his PC from v2ray
+- But keeps his mobile trying to connect

+**Outcome:**
+- After about 10 seconds past disconnecting the PC, he will regain the connection for his mobile.

 ## Suggested OSs